-However, migratory sturgeon, at least, appear to be able to adapt to increasingly acidic conditions (Hannan & Rummer 2018), so there is little evidence currently of negative effects and more research is needed.
+However, migratory sturgeons, at least, appear to be able to adapt to increasingly acidic conditions (Hannan & Rummer 2018) so there is little evidence currently of negative effects and more research is needed.

-12.2.4 Changes in salinity
+14.2.4 Changes in salinity

-Changes in salinity associated with changes in the flow of freshwater may impact migratory fish, although with uncertain population-level impacts (low confidence).
+Changes in salinity associated with changes in the flow of freshwater may impact migratory fish, although with uncertain population-level impacts.
+(LOW CONFIDENCE)